dchw/dchw.github.io/_posts/2014-03-05-Non-Keywords.md

 I would normally advise against this practice in general, but there are two cases where this might be considered an acceptable choice:

 1. In ASP MVC, it is often useful to set a ‘class’ attribute, which means needing to use ‘class’ as a variable name.
 (Kudos to whoever pointed this out during the session!)
 2. Use it to alleviate C#’s inability to switch on types.
-This is only listed to clear my conscience, because I have implemented code like thatbefore.
+This is only listed to clear my conscience, because I have implemented code like that before.
 Though I’m still on the fence about actually _deploying_ code that looks like this, it’s still a neat trick:

 {% highlight C# %}
 void Main()